🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 5. Brand collaboration history

-The "One Creator = 500 More" workflow, step by step
+The "One Creator = 500 More" workflow

 Step 3.
 Paste the handle into the Similar field in the left filter panel.
 Toggle to Audience (not Niche) for performance use cases.

 Step 7.
 Open the top 5 in an Influencer Report.
 Inside each report, scroll to the Lookalikes section — Impulze automatically surfaces another 10 similar creators per report.
-That's how one creator becomes 50, then 500.
+That's how one becomes 50, then 500.

-That's it.
-The whole loop.
 Most teams skip steps 5–7 and wonder why their lookalike searches feel random.

 Where this workflow breaks (and how to fix it)

 Your audience is too niche.
-If you're selling to female fly-fishing guides in the Pacific Northwest, even a strong engine will return short lookalike lists.
+If you're selling to female fly-fishing guides in the Pacific Northwest, even a strong engine will return short lists.
 Loosen filters or accept the smaller pool.

 Open Impulze and run your first similar-creator search →